Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ```
 **Note**:

 - `-service` takes Azure client service directory name. ie. purview.
 It equals to the name of the directory in the specification folder of the azure-rest-api-specs repo that contains the REST API definition file.
+[Required]
-- For `- namespace`, please use one of the pre-approved namespace groups on the [.NET Azure SDK Guidelines Approved Namespaces list](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespaces-approved-list).
+- For `-namespace`, please use one of the pre-approved namespace groups on the [.NET Azure SDK Guidelines Approved Namespaces list](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespaces-approved-list).
 This value will also provide the name for the shipped package, and should be of the form `Azure.<group>.<service>`.
+[Required]
-- `-sdkPath` takes the address of the root directory of sdk repo. e.g. /home/azure-sdk-for-net
+- `-sdkPath` takes the address of the root directory of sdk repo. e.g. /home/azure-sdk-for-net [Required]
-- `cadlRelativeFolder` takes the relative path of the cadl project folder in spec repo. e.g. specification/cognitiveservices/AnomalyDetector
+- `-cadlRelativeFolder` takes the relative path of the cadl project folder in spec repo. e.g. specification/cognitiveservices/AnomalyDetector [Required]
 - `-additionalSubDirectories` takes the relative paths of the additional directories needed by the cadl project, such as share library folder, separated by semicolon if there is more than one folder.
+[Optional]
 - `-commit` takes the git commit hash  (e.g. ac8e06a2ed0fc1c54663c98f12c8a073f8026b90)
 - `-repo` takes the `<owner>/<repo>` of the REST API specification repository. (e.g. Azure/azure-rest-api-specs)
 - `-specRoot` takes the file system path of the spec repo. e.g. /home/azure-rest-api-specs
-- You need to provide one of (`-commit`, `-repo`) pair to refer to an URL path of the cadl project and `-specRoot` parameters.
+- You need to provide the cadl project path, either (`-commit`, `-repo`) pair to refer to an URL path of the cadl project or `-specRoot` to refer to local file system path.
 If you provide both, `-specRoot` will be ignored.

 When you run `eng\scripts\automation\Invoke-CadlDataPlaneGenerateSDKPackage.ps1`, it will: